 There's a big reason why I like posting “live” or using Later to post my scheduled images (with a quick click of a button or two).

 Most of your comments and likes will come up in the minutes immediately after you post.
-If you are using a tool that auto-schedules, you still have to remember to be there to respond.
-When you use Later, you’re ready and waiting for comments just after you post the image.
+If you auto-schedule, you still have to remember to be there to respond.
+When you post by using push notifications, you're ready and waiting for comments immediately after you post the image.

-To engage with my community on posts, I will either respond live or use the tool Agorapulse after the fact.
+To engage with my community on posts, I will either respond live or use Agorapulse after the fact.
 Agorapulse is my go-to tool for social media management and responding to comments.

 The advantage of Agorapulse is that it allows you to view more than the minimum 50 comments you see on Instagram.